recallguard/recallguard/README.md

    npm run dev
    ```

    Dark mode is available using the toggle in the navbar.
+The responsive card
+   grid is built with Chakra UI and styled with Tailwind accents.

 ## Auth & running locally